annaindistress/annaindistress/README.md

 # Hi there 👋 I'm Anna

-- 🇬🇪 I'm based in Batumi, Georgia
+- 🇷🇸 I'm based in Belgrade, Serbia
 - 💻 Frontend Developer with over 5 years of hands-on experience
 - 💖 I love building beautiful and complex interfaces
 - 👀 Open to new opportunities and collaborations